hfxunlp/NMTServer/README.md

 This is working for Chinese-English Translation, so there are some segmentation jobs in translate.py, you may need to change the translate.py to fit your use, I think it will be simple.

 You could try the baseline model and get a sample view at http://ano.f3322.net:8888/, but It runs on my PC which was used to train the models at the same time, I can not make sure the server is available at any time.
-You could try this("欢迎") if you are not familiar with Chinese.
+You could try put this("欢迎") in the top textbox and click the only button, if you are not familiar with Chinese.